EarthSciML/earthsci.dev/src/examples/optimization.md

-using EarthSciMLBase, GasChem, AtmosphericDeposition, EarthSciData using EnvironmentalTransport, ModelingToolkit, OrdinaryDiffEq using DiffEqCallbacks using FiniteDiff using SymbolicIndexingInterface using ModelingToolkit: t using Dates, Plots, NCDatasets, Statistics, DynamicQuantities using ProgressLogging # Needed for progress bar.
-Use `TerminalLoggers` if in a terminal.
+using EarthSciMLBase, GasChem, AtmosphericDeposition, EarthSciData using EnvironmentalTransport, ModelingToolkit, OrdinaryDiffEq using DiffEqCallbacks using ForwardDiff using SymbolicIndexingInterface using ModelingToolkit: t using Dates, Plots, NCDatasets, Statistics, DynamicQuantities using ProgressLogging # Needed for progress bar.
+Use `TerminalLoggers` if in a terminal. using LinearSolve using DiffEqCallbacks

 domain = DomainInfo(
     DateTime(2016, 5, 1),
     DateTime(2016, 5, 1, 1);
     lonrange = deg2rad(-115):deg2rad(2.5):deg2rad(-68.75),
     latrange = deg2rad(25):deg2rad(2):deg2rad(53.7),
-    levrange = 1:15,
+    levrange = 1:2,
     dtype = Float64)

 geosfp = GEOSFP("0.5x0.625_NA", domain; stream=false)